johnmm/nltk-wiki/Porting-your-code-to-NLTK-3.0.md

 * `probability.ConditionalProbDistI.default_factory` now inherits from `dict` instead of `defaultdict`
 * `probability.DictionaryConditionalProbDist.default_factory` now inherits from `dict` instead of `defaultdict`

+Environment variables for third-party software:

+* These have been normalised; please see [[Installing Third Party Software]]

 More background on Python 3 and NLTK 3:

 * http://docs.python.org/2/library/2to3.html